 Turning dreams into reality!

-In our latest interview we spoke to Glesni Haf Jones who has just secured her first health and safety role in the construction industry.
+NEBOSH spoke to Glesni Haf Jones who has just made her dream of securing a health and safety role in the construction industry a reality.
 We learn what attracted her to the profession and how she has managed to achieve her goal through hard work, focus and belief!

 You studied business management in tourism at university and got to do an internship in Antigua!
 How was this?